Hornetlabs/synchdb-docs/docs/en/user-guide/quick_start.md

 ## Things to Note
 * It is possible to create multiple connectors connecting to the same connector type (ex, MySQL, SQLServer..etc).
 SynchDB will spawn separate connections to fetch change data.
-* Avoid creating 2 connectors connecting to the same heterogeneous database, same source database, tables and the same destination database.
-This could cause a conflict when both connectors start.
-In the future, we will add a column and table name mappings feature to allow a source table to be mapped to a different name on the destination to prevent such name conflict.
-In the meantime, please use different destination database instead.
 * User-defined X509 certificate and private key for TLS connection to remote database will be supported in near future.
 In the meantime, please ensure TLS settings are set to optional.

 ## Check Created Connection Info